VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Experiments

-We demonstrate the ability of \ourmethodsmall{} to learn meaningful polygon representation given the visibility graph on the \ourprob{} problem.
-Table \ref{tab:testset_res} shows the quantitative evaluation on the in-distribution dataset.
-Meshanything~\cite{chen2024meshanythingartistcreatedmeshgeneration} often generates disconnected triangle sets.
-Hence, we report the scores considering only the polygons forming a closed polygonal chain.
-It can be observed that \ourmethodsmall{} by utilizing the intermediate SDF representation performs significantly better than CVAE and Vertex Diffusion which utilize vertex representations and MeshAnything which uses triangulation representation across all metrics.
-Appendix \ref{sec:reconstruction} Figure \ref{fig:qualitative_results_visibility} additionally shows the qualitative comparison of baselines with \ourmethodsmall{}. \ourmethodsmall{} learns to generate polygons close to the ground truth visibility while baselines generate non-valid polygons.
-Out-of-distribution results, visibility reconstruction selection strategy and qualitative results are provided in Appendix (Section \ref{sec:reconstruction}).
+We demonstrate the ability of \ourmethodsmall{} to learn meaningful polygon representations from visibility graphs on the \ourprob{} problem.
+Table~\ref{tab:testset_res} reports the quantitative evaluation on the in-distribution dataset.
+MeshAnything~\cite{chen2024meshanythingartistcreatedmeshgeneration} often generates disconnected triangle sets.
+Therefore, we report results only for polygons forming a closed polygonal chain.
+It can be observed that \ourmethodsmall{} outperforms Conditional-VAE and Vertex-Diffusion, which rely on vertex representations, and MeshAnything, which uses a triangulation-based representation, by leveraging the intermediate SDF representation across all metrics.
+Appendix~\ref{sec:reconstruction} (Figure~\ref{fig:qualitative_results_visibility}) presents additional qualitative comparisons of the baselines with \ourmethodsmall{}. \ourmethodsmall{} learns to generate polygons that closely match the ground-truth visibility, whereas the baselines often produce invalid polygons.
+Out-of-distribution results, visibility reconstruction selection strategy, and further qualitative examples are provided in Appendix~\ref{sec:reconstruction}.

-We now show the ability of \ourmethodsmall{} to present evidence for the \ourproball\ problem.
-We generate multiple polygons given the same visibility graph $G$ by drawing different samples from Gaussian distribution for diffusion initialization.
-Figure \ref{fig:single_sample_multiple} shows how \ourmethodsmall\ generates different polygons with different perturbation but having similar visibility to the ground truth visibility graph $G$.
-Additional qualitative results have been added in Appendix (Section \ref{sec:charecterization})